netgroup-polito/CrownLabs/operators/README.md

 Based on [Kubebuilder 2.3](https://github.com/kubernetes-sigs/kubebuilder.git), the operator implements the environment creation logic of CrownLabs.

-Upon the creation of a _Instance_, the operator triggers the creation of the following components:
+Upon the creation of a *Instance*, the operator triggers the creation of the following components:

-- Kubevirt VirtualMachine Instance and the logic to access the noVNC instance inside the VM (Service, Ingress)
+* Kubevirt VirtualMachine Instance and the logic to access the noVNC instance inside the VM (Service, Ingress)
-- An instance of [Oauth2 Proxy](https://github.com/oauth2-proxy/oauth2-proxy) (Deployment, Service, Ingress) to regulate access to the VM.
+* An instance of [Oauth2 Proxy](https://github.com/oauth2-proxy/oauth2-proxy) (Deployment, Service, Ingress) to regulate access to the VM.
+*  A DataVolume (only in case of prersistent VMs).
+It wraps a Persistent Volume Claim (PVC), and takes care of initializing it with the content of the selected VM image through an importer pod.

 All those resources are bound to the Instance life-cycle via the [OwnerRef property](https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/)

 ### APIs/CRDs